pulibrary/rdss-handbook/globus.md

     - paste the url in to your browser
       **NOTE:** Depending on the browser you paste the url into, you will be logged in as that person.
 If you put it into an incognito and login with rdssglobus you will be rdssglobus.
 If you use a browser that you are logged into then you will be logged into the connect server as yourself.
 If you receive messages like `None of your identities have been granted a role to access this resource` you may need to get administrator access for your account, or login as rdssglobus instead.

-1. Put the bucket name and gateway in a variable.
+1. Put the bucket name in a variable.
 Choose one of the following:

     - pdc-describe-staging-precuration
     - pdc-describe-staging-postcuration